What is lymphadenopathy?

 Since enlarged lymph nodes are often near the source of infection, their location can help determine the cause.
 For example, an infant with a scalp infection may have enlarged lymph nodes at the back of the neck.
 Swollen lymph nodes around the jaw may be due to an infection in the teeth or mouth.
 However, the lymphadenopathy may be generalized, with lymph node enlargement in more than one area, which is typical of a viral illness.

-Sometimes, the lymph nodes themselves can become inflamed and enlarged, a condition called lymphadenitis.
+Sometimes, one or more lymph nodes themselves can become inflamed and enlarged, a condition called lymphadenitis.
 Lymph nodes can also enlarge due to cancer in the lymphatic system, such as Hodgkin disease.

 What are the symptoms of lymphadenopathy?

 In children, it is normal to be able to feel some lymph nodes as small, movable lumps under the skin.
 However, if the nodes become more enlarged than usual, there may be an underlying problem.
-The following are the most common symptoms of lymphadenopathy.
-However, each child may experience symptoms differently.
-Symptoms may include:
+The following are the most common symptoms of lymphadenopathy:

 Swollen, enlarged lumps in the neck, back of the head, or other locations of lymph nodes